Animal Profile

 Recommendations comments:: Due to the behavior seen in shelter and needing a longer time to warm up, the behavior team feels Honey Bee would do best in an adult-only home where they would be able to acclimate in a calm environment.

 BEHAVIOR SUMMARY:: On approach, Honey Bee is sitting in her den with her face poking out, eyes wide and dilated, ears slightly tilted.
 As the cage door is opened, she ducks back in and can't be coaxed out with treats or when spoken to softly.
 When the scratcher tool is introduced into the den, the assessor is able to make contact with the tool.
 The den cover is lifted and she is sitting with a tense face and body, seeming to be tolerant of touch with the tool but wary, ears tilted.
 She doesn't show interest in treats offered.
 When the Assess-A-Hand is introduced, she tenses and hisses, eyes wide and ears tilted flat.
 She swats and holds the fake hand down with a paw.
 When touch is attempted again, she swats with both paws and continues to hiss and growl.
 The cage door is closed and the assessor goes to end the interaction but she comes out of the den, ears tilted and tail low.
 She again tenses when the fake hand is offered, continuing to hold/pin the hand down when touch is attempted before escalating to hissing and standing on her back legs and swatting with both front paws.
 She then runs up onto the shelf quickly hissing and growling.
 Pick up is not attempted.
-Honey Bee is displaying behaviors that preclude placement in the adoptions room and/or may require further investigation before placement in a home.
-She has tried to swat, is extremely fearful in the shelter environment, and does not currently tolerate much petting or handling.
-The behavior department feels that placement with a New Hope Partner is the best option at this time.
-She may have a known history of behavioral issues that need to be addressed.
+10/10/25 Honey Bee was standing in the front of his kennel as the assessor approached, ears forward, tail low and body hunched.
+Honey Bee made eye contact when spoken to and she began rubbing against the kennel door as the assessor opened it.
+Honey Bee allowed petting along her head and body with the assess-a-hand while leaning in, vocalizing and turning her head to watch the hand with squinted eyes and tilted ears.
+Honey Bee is currently showing some conflicted behaviors.
+Pick up was not attempted at this time to reduce stress.
+Honey Bee tolerates attention and petting but may be fearful or stressed in the shelter, and may be intimidated by small children.
+She may be a little more independent, and may need time to warm up to her new home.
+Due to the behaviors seen in the care center, we feel that this cat will do best in an experienced, adult only home.